 GREENE: Sarah Hall, who are these mysterious, howling beasts?

-HALL: It's not a zombie novel or anything, I'm afraid, although that would probably sell a gazillion.
+HALL: Oh, they're wolves.
+(LAUGHTER) It's not a zombie novel or anything, I'm afraid - although that would probably sell a gazillion.

-HALL: The novel isn't finished.
-It's about a third, to half of the way through so far, and I'm not a writer that the plots too heavily right up at the front.
-But the general scenario is the character of Rachel is working on a reservation in Idaho with a wolf pack there, and she is wooed by an earl to come back to the U.K. and oversee project that he's running.
+HALL: Um - the novel isn't finished.
+It's about a third to half of the way through so far, and I'm not a writer that plots too heavily right up at the front.
+But the general scenario is, the character of Rachel is working on a reservation in Idaho with a wolf pack there, and she is wooed by an earl to come back to the U.K. and oversee a project that he's running.
 He's very involved with a self-sustaining wolf enclosure.
-She's also dealing with a couple of personal issues.
 I don't entirely know where things are going, so that's quite exciting.
 I mean, I can say something here and not necessarily hold myself to it.

 GREENE: That's true.

-GREENE: And also with us, Sarah Hall.
-She's one of the young writers featured in Granta's latest issue of young British writers.
+GREENE: There we go.
+Sarah Hall - she's one of the young writers featured in "Granta's" latest issue of young British writers.
 Sarah, thank you.

 HALL: Thanks very much.

-GREENE: And Granta's Best of Young British Novelists issue is out today in Britain, and we'll have it in the United States next week.
+GREENE: And "Granta's" Best Young British Novelists issue is out today in the U.K. We'll have it in the United States next week.
 Transcript provided by NPR, Copyright NPR.